Privacy Policy

 Client” means a Consumer who either consults one of STRETTO’s Customers for legal services or has a bankruptcy case assigned to one of STRETTO’s Customers as trustee.

-Consumer” means a natural person who is 18 years of age or older, who resides in the United States of America or its territories and who is not a citizen of any country that is a member of the European Union.
+Consumer” means a natural person who is 18 years of age or older, who resides in the United States of America or its territories and who is not a citizen of any country that is a member of the European Economic Area, the United Kingdom, or Switzerland.

 Customer” means a Consumer who has a continuing contractual relationship with STRETTO by virtue of activating an account at a Stretto Site, ordering or using products or services through the Stretto Sites, and/or using Stretto Software.

-Deidentified Information” means information that cannot reasonably identify, relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular Consumer, Client or Customer, provided that a business that uses said Deidentified information: (a) has implemented technical safeguards that prohibit reidentification of the Consumer, Client or Customer to whom the information may pertain; (b) has implemented business processes that specifically prohibit reidentification of the information; (c) has implemented business processes to prevent inadvertent release of Deidentified information; and (d) makes no attempt to reidentify the information.
+Deidentified Information” means information that cannot reasonably identify, relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular Consumer, Client or Customer, provided that a business that uses said Deidentified Information: (a) has implemented technical safeguards that prohibit reidentification of the Consumer, Client or Customer to whom the information may pertain; (b) has implemented business processes that specifically prohibit reidentification of the information; (c) has implemented business processes to prevent inadvertent release of Deidentified information; and (d) makes no attempt to reidentify the information.
+STRETTO will maintain and use Deidentified Information in deidentified form and will not attempt to reidentify any Consumer Information or Personal Information that has been rendered Deidentified Information other than to assess the efficacy of deidentification methods.

 Former Customer” means a Customer who no longer has an active account at a STRETTO Site.
 We may share information collected from Former Customers in accordance with the terms stated in this Policy.